Kunsthalle Bielefeld: Architecture

+Original building

 The museum is located on the south-west edge of Bielefeld's old town.
 It was built in 1968 by the American architect Philip Johnson in the International Style that he had founded, and is his only museum building in Europe.
-Johnson had been invited by the museum's director Joachim Wolfgang von Moltke and Rudolf August Oetker in 1966.
-In 1994, Frank O. Gehry proposed an extension to the existing building; it was never realized.
-The museum was refurbished in 2002.
+Johnson had been invited by the museum's director Joachim Wolfgang von Moltke and Rudolf August Oetker in 1965.

 Cubic in shape and with a square ground level, it has three storeys above ground, two below, and a total exhibition space of 1200 m2.
 The facade is of red sandstone.

+Later designs

+Frank O. Gehry (1994) and Sou Fujimoto (2013) each proposed extensions to the existing building; none of them were realized.
+The museum was refurbished in 2002.

+In 2022, Bielefeld's City Council decided in favour of a comprehensive renovation of the Kunsthalle Bielefeld, with a budget of 40.5 million euros.
+By 2024, architecture firm Caruso St John was selected ahead of 44 other submissions.

 Naming dispute

 When he endowed the building, Rudolf Oetker expressed a desire for it be called the Richard-Kaselowsky-Haus, after his stepfather.
 Richard Kaselowsky was a controversial figure in Bielefeld due to his Nazi past, including membership in not only the NSDAP but also the Freundeskreis der Wirtschaft.
 This led to a debate in Bielefeld, coinciding with the general social unrest of 1968 and becoming a major theme of it.
 The composer Hans Werner Henze cancelled the piano concert he had written for the inauguration, and the Minister-President of North Rhine-Westphalia, Heinz Kühn, excused himself from the ceremony along with two federal ministers.
 This led to the event, with 1,200 invitees, being completely cancelled – but the city council stuck to its choice of name.
 The "silent" opening on 27 September 1968 was accompanied by protests.
 A memorial to Kaselowsky, commemorating him as a victim of the heavy aerial bombing of September 1944, was only removed in 2017.

 In the following years, the Kunsthalle ceased using the controversial part of its name in public.
 The discussion was revived in 1998 when the then-director, Thomas Kellein, sought to strengthen ties with the Oetkers and resurrected the Kaselowsky name.
 After the attempt to reach an uncontroversial solution failed, the city council changed the name to simply Kunsthalle Bielefeld, whereupon Rudolf Oetker ended his support and withdrew all the works that he had loaned to the collection.